habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 Participant
 -----------
-Each participant is one entity that communicates with other participants inside the NVIDIA FLARE system during runtime.
+Each participant is one entity that communicates with other participants inside the [BLINDED] FLARE system during runtime.
 Each participant has the following attributes: type, name, org and props.
 The attribute ``props`` is a dictionary and stores additional information::